team-human/memetalk/server/README.md

 ### Deploy

+Run the following command on your local machine:

 ```bash
 # Move the to root folder of the project first.
 $ cd .. && git push heroku `git subtree split --prefix server master`:master --force